aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/575_load_balancer/lb-controller.md

 The above has:

-* Downlaoded the policy definition file.
+* Downloaded the policy definition file.
 * Created a Load Balancer policy using the file.
 * Started the post-policy.sh shell script which:
   * Downloads and creates the Custom Resource Definition extension.